phibonacho/Graph/README.md

 -tree.h:
     implement tree data type (incredible, right?);

-# Graph is the main library, the reason why I'm actually sleeping really bad lately.
+# Graph is the main library:
+**the reason why I'm actually sleeping really bad lately.
 It implements, more or less, all basic functions of graph data type as:

 bool addVertex(Label, Graph&);
     add labeled vertex to graph;